 Tactile input comes through the sense of touch.
 Textured surfaces, soft materials, and bumpy shapes stimulate the fingertips and palms.
 Many children who pick at textures, rub fabric, or constantly touch things are seeking tactile input.

 Proprioceptive input comes from resistance and pressure.
 Squeezing a stress ball, stretching a band, or pressing on a weighted object sends feedback to the muscles and joints.
-This is the NeeDoh type of input, and it tends to have a calming, organising effect on the nervous system.
+This is the NeeDoh type of input, and the Scrunchems type of input, and it tends to have a calming, organising effect on the nervous system.

 Oral motor input involves the mouth.
 Children who chew their collars, cuffs, pencils, or fingernails are usually seeking oral sensory input.
 A chew tool is a safer, more hygienic alternative.